avr/webform_commerce/README.markdown

 A Drupal 7 Webform Component which does the following:

 1. Creates a commerce line item type: "Webform extra fee"
-   * A "fee" is also created.
+   * A "component" is also created.
 This is currently not used.
 2. Creates a webform component: "Commerce payment"

 Then has a rule which do the following: